 That was known as Camelot.

 Now, Camelot is associated with the Kennedy Administration, often referred to as “The Camelot Era”.
-Unfortunately, our current administration will not be known as the “Hamilton Era”.
-POTUS probably has never been to the theatre, but maybe we can call his hopefully brief time in the White House, “The Urinetown Years”.
+Unfortunately, our MAGA administration will not be known as the “Hamilton Era”.
+45 probably has never been to the theatre, but maybe we can call his hopefully brief time in the White House, “The Urinetown Years”.

 Back to the man who started it all.
 White was a closeted gay man.
 He was a sorrowful, solitary, sorry man who turning first to psychotherapy and then alcohol to deal with his perceived problem with male desire.